-The international character of ISEM Fashion Business School is reflected in alliances and agreements with well-known schools and fashion institutions
+The international character of ISEM Fashion Business School is reflected in alliances and agreements with well-known schools and fashion institutions around the world.

 – Comparative research projects.

 This school is specialized in creativity management, they offer an exchange program for its students with the students of the ISEM Fashion Business School.
 In addition, it has collaboration of teachers to teach classes in the Fashion MBA (FBA) at ISEM Fashion Business School.

 The agreement signed with this institution allows the intervention of professors specializing in foreign policy and macroeconomics issues applied to the textile and fashion industry.

 The agreement signed with this institution will allow the exchange of teachers and students.
 Likewise, the institutions will be able to develop joint programs, share material and documentation for research, as well as work on common projects to boost the professionalization of the fashion industry.

 The agreement signed with this institution will allow academic exchanges between teachers and students.
 Both institutions intend to broaden and deepen the knowledge on the fashion systems of Spain, on the part of the Scandinavian students, and of Sweden, on the part of the Spaniards.